mrorigo/ensample/docs/SPEC.md

-# MDAPFlow-MCP: Massively Decomposed Agentic Processes (MDAPs) Execution Engine Specification
+# Ensample: Massively Decomposed Agentic Processes (MDAPs) Execution Engine Specification

 ## 1. Introduction & Purpose

-`MDAPFlow-MCP` is a specialized Model Context Protocol (MCP) server designed to provide **highly reliable LLM-driven responses**.
+`Ensample` is a specialized Model Context Protocol (MCP) server designed to provide **highly reliable LLM-driven responses**.
 It centralizes and operationalizes the principles of **Massively Decomposed Agentic Processes (MDAPs)**, as outlined in "Solving a Million-Step LLM Task with Zero Errors" (Meyerson et al., 2025).

-Clients of `MDAPFlow-MCP` (which could be any agentic system, orchestration layer, or application) can delegate complex LLM interactions, ensemble sampling, voting, and red-flagging to this server.
+Clients of `Ensample` (which could be any agentic system, orchestration layer, or application) can delegate complex LLM interactions, ensemble sampling, voting, and red-flagging to this server.
 This allows client systems to abstract away the intricacies of achieving high-assurance LLM outputs and focus on their core business logic.

 **Key Objectives:**
 *   **Decouple LLM Reliability from Client Logic:** Abstract away the complexity of MDAP execution, allowing client systems to focus on their primary task workflows.